nicholasnieman/fsdstore/wp-content/plugins/woocommerce/readme.txt

 = Dummy data =

-WooCommerce comes with some dummy data you can use to see how products look; either import dummy_data.xml via the [WordPress importer](https://wordpress.org/plugins/wordpress-importer/) or use our [CSV Import Suite plugin](https://woocommerce.com/products/product-csv-import-suite/) to import dummy_data.csv and dummy_data_variations.csv.
+WooCommerce comes with some dummy data you can use to see how products look; either import dummy_data.xml via the [WordPress importer](http://wordpress.org/extend/plugins/wordpress-importer/) or use our [CSV Import Suite plugin](http://www.woothemes.com/products/product-csv-import-suite/) to import dummy_data.csv and dummy_data_variations.csv.

 == Frequently Asked Questions ==

 = Where can I find WooCommerce documentation and user guides? =

-For help setting up and configuring WooCommerce please refer to our [user guide](https://docs.woocommerce.com/documentation/plugins/woocommerce/getting-started/)
+For help setting up and configuring WooCommerce please refer to our [user guide](http://docs.woothemes.com/documentation/plugins/woocommerce/getting-started/)

-For extending or theming WooCommerce, see our [codex](https://docs.woocommerce.com/documentation/plugins/woocommerce/woocommerce-codex/).
+For extending or theming WooCommerce, see our [codex](http://docs.woothemes.com/documentation/plugins/woocommerce/woocommerce-codex/).

 = Where can I get support or talk to other users? =

 If you get stuck, you can ask for help in the [WooCommerce Plugin Forum](https://wordpress.org/support/plugin/woocommerce).

-For help with premium extensions from WooCommerce.com, use [our helpdesk](https://woocommerce.com/my-account/tickets/).
+For help with premium add-ons from WooThemes, use [our helpdesk](http://support.woothemes.com/).

 = Will WooCommerce work with my theme? =

 Yes; WooCommerce will work with any theme, but may require some styling to make it match nicely.
-Please see our [codex](https://docs.woocommerce.com/documentation/plugins/woocommerce/woocommerce-codex/) for help.
-If you're looking for a theme with built in WooCommerce integration we recommend [Storefront](https://woocommerce.com/storefront/).
+Please see our [codex](http://docs.woothemes.com/documentation/plugins/woocommerce/woocommerce-codex/) for help.
+If you're looking for a theme with built in WooCommerce integration we recommend [Storefront](http://www.woothemes.com/storefront/).

 = Where can I request new features, eCommerce themes and extensions? =